bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 dangerous and tedious process of installing an entirely new operating system.

-This is different to the Seagate_central_linux (Single Disk Version) project by KL-Yang (see Acknowledgements) which provides a kernel to be used as a part of a completely new operating system being installed on the Seagate Central.

 The main obstacle this project had to overcome was incorporating support for 64K memory page sizes.
 This was required because the native disk format for the user Data partition on a Seagate Central uses 64K